gmedina-v/char-rnn-arxiv-simple/README.md

 # char-rnn-arxiv-simple
 This is an illustrative example of a char-RNN for text generation trained on abstracts of scientific articles published in the arXiv.
+The model is implemented in Python using a Google Colab notebook.
+Required packages include numpy, Tensorflow.
+The notebook can be opened in Google Colab and the code can be modified so anyone can experiment with it.
+I have included explanations for each step and technical bits based on my current knowledge.
+All corrections, comments and suggestions are greatly appreciated!